Emerald

 Educational outcomes in Emerald fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Emerald has a robust network of 10 schools educating approximately 8,028 students, with typical Australian school conditions (ICSEA: 961).
-The educational mix includes 5 primary, 3 secondary, and 2 K-12 schools.
-As an education hub, Emerald offers 52.8 school places per 100 residents, significantly higher than the regional average of 33.0, attracting students from surrounding communities.
+Emerald has a robust school network of 10 institutions educating approximately 8,028 students, with typical Australian conditions and balanced opportunities.
+The mix includes 5 primary, 3 secondary, 2 K-12 schools.
+It serves as an education hub with 52.8 school places per 100 residents, above the regional average of 33.0, attracting students from surrounding communities.

 Frequently Asked Questions - Education